Columbine effect: In popular culture

 Since the advent of online social media, a fandom for shooters Harris and Klebold has had a documented presence on social media sites, especially Tumblr.
 Fans of Harris and Klebold refer to themselves as "Columbiners."
 An article published in 2015 in the Journal of Transformative Works, a scholarly journal which focuses on the sociology of fandoms, noted that Columbiners were not fundamentally functionally different from more mainstream fandoms.
 Columbiners create fan art and fan fiction, and have a scholarly interest in the shooting.

-The original script for Scream 3 featured one of the antagonists of the first film, Stu Macher, revealed to be alive and masterminding a murder spee in a high school from prison.
-The script was later scrapped and replaced with a new and completely different one after the Columbine Shooting happened shortly before the filming was supposed to begin.
+In his 1999 comedy special Bigger & Blacker, Chris Rock joked about the Columbine High School shooters, saying “What the hell is wrong with these white kids shooting up the school?
+They don’t even wait till 3 o’clock either.
+Killing people in the morning, that ain’t right!”, referencing the perpetrators race and the timing of the attack.